 “I recommend everyone to apply for VITA, even if your best friends don’t apply.
 Going into VITA's activities has definitely been the best decision during my university studies, I have met so many great people and made new friends. ” – Katariina, Event Manager

-Do you want to apply to VITA as a board or employee?
+Do you want to apply to VITA as a board member or as an employee?
 Great!
 You are welcome to join whether you are a freshman or a senior scientist.
-VITA's Board of Directors and staff for the following year are elected annually at the autumn meeting in November-December.
+VITA 's Board of Directors and staff for the following year are elected annually at the autumn meeting in November-December.
 The autumn meeting is a meeting open to the entire membership, where any member can run for office.
 The date of the autumn meeting will be announced on the membership's mailing list and on VITA's social media.

-“Working at VITA has been really rewarding - you can bring joy to life and learn from so many ways.
+“Working at VITA has been really rewarding - you can bring joy to your life and learn in so many ways.
 For example, I myself have developed my organizational and communication skills in my positions, and learned a lot about Finnish association activities. ” – Katja, President

 Viri Lactis ry is a small international subject organization for food scientists.
 It was founded in 1947 by the then dairy (later dairy technology) students.
 Today, all students interested in food sciences, regardless of major, are welcome!

 Viri Lactis organizes a wide range of events throughout the year.
 The most important of these are the annual Wine & Cheese Evening in the autumn and a spring excursion abroad.
 The Wine & Cheese Evening is an evening event organized especially for freshmen, where, in addition to serving, interesting performances can be enjoyed, for example in connection with the production of cheese.
 In recent years, trips to Belgium, Italy and Austria, among others, have been made.
 In addition, Viri Lactis organizes domestic excursions, baking evenings and cooperation with alumni.